Veins of the Earth

 In conjunction with our drive for communicating wildlife importance and inspiring conservation, we aspire to make our productions carbon neutral, striving for We Are Albert Sustainable Production certification.
 For these reasons, production for this film will be undertaken near to where we reside locally, throughout the south-west of England, where we have also endeavoured to find the very best organisations, scientists, conservationists and volunteers to feature along the journey.

-Gemma Gilbert – Director and lead wildlife film-maker
+Gemma Gilbert – Lead wildlife film-maker

 Gemma is an independent film-maker and photographer with a passion for communicating science and documenting the natural world and the conservationists striving to protect it.

 She first took to the lens while travelling and soon realised she was subconsciously choosing destinations where she could capture the unique variety of wildlife that the world has to offer.
 Buying and teaching herself how to use her first DSLR, she took to Borneo and witnessed the devastation that palm oil planation was wreaking on its wildlife.
 Vivid images she felt implored to share – to raise awareness and make a difference.

 Since completing a BA (Hons) degree in Marine & Natural History, Gemma has put all her energy into telling stories about wildlife conservation and biodiversity and climate crises, aimed at inspiring and facilitating a better world, and forging a future worth fighting for.
 With extensive global expedition experience and over 5 years of working as a documentary film-maker, drone pilot and photographer, her work has featured on BBC Springwatch and Autumnwatch, CBBC’s Planet Defenders, This Morning, ITV News, BBC Spotlight and the Guardian, and has been recognised at film festivals worldwide.